yashsriram/bussbus/README.md

 # bussbus

 ## description
-- A simple tool for quickly glancing MetroTransit bus departures in Minneapolis/St. Paul.
+- A simple tool for quickly glancing MetroTransit departures in Minneapolis/St. Paul.

 ## code
 - This is a minimal android project in `Kotlin`.